1989–90 Toronto Maple Leafs season: Off-season

-NHL Entry Draft
+NHL entry draft

 Regular season

 On the power play, the Maple Leafs scored 81 goals on 348 advantages for a 23.3% success rate.
 This ranked fourth overall in the NHL.
 The Maple Leafs allowed 17 shorthanded goals on 348 advantages, which ranked 20th in the league.
 Against the power play, the Maple Leafs allowed 89 goals on 408 advantages, which ranked 15th in the league.
 The Maple Leafs scored 16 shorthanded goals, third-best in the league.
 Dave Reid was influential by scoring four shorthanded goals.

 Eddie Olczyk reached 30 goals for the third straight year.
 Olczyk tied a Maple Leafs scoring record by scoring at least 1 point in 18 consecutive games.
 It was the NHL's third longest scoring streak of the season.
 The streak was snapped on January 10 in a game against the New York Islanders.
 During the streak, Olczyk had 11 goals and 17 assists.

 Offensively, the Leafs scored 337 goals and 889 points, the most ever by a Leafs team in a season.
 They had four 30-goal scorers.